pages0/Corners/README.md

 # Corners
-My Implementation of a game Invented by Professor Marc Chamberland of Grinnell College
+My implementation of a game invented by Professor Marc Chamberland of Grinnell College